odoo/owl/doc/component.md

 Updating the environment is not as simple as changing a component's state: its content is not observed, so updates will not be reflected immediately in the user interface.
-There is however a mechanism to force root widgets to rerender themselves whenever the environment is modified: one only needs to trigger the `update` event on the QWeb instance.
-For example, a responsive environment could be programmed like this:
+There is however a mechanism to force root widgets to rerender themselves whenever the environment is modified: one only needs to call the `forceUpdate` method on the QWeb instance.
+For example, a responsive environment could be done like this:

 ```js
 function setupResponsivePlugin(env) {